 Students can change their Columbia College campus location as an applicant or a current student at any time.
 You are encouraged to meet with an advisor at your current location prior to changing locations.
 Admissions requirements, tuition, scholarships, financial aid, advising and housing requirements vary between campus locations.
 By meeting with an advisor, you will be able to make an informed decision prior to changing locations.

-If you are a current student and wish to officially change your campus location, please log in to your CougarTrack account.
+If you are a current student and wish to officially change your campus location, log in to your CougarTrack account.
 Click on the “Forms” link and select the “Change of Campus” form.
-Indicate your new desired campus location as well as the semester or session that you would like to start taking courses at the new campus location.
-Before a student is allowed to register for classes at the new campus location, he or she must meet with their academic advisor at the new campus location.
+Indicate your new desired campus location as well as the semester or session you would like to start taking courses at the new campus location.
+Before a student is allowed to register for classes at the new campus location, the student must meet with their academic advisor at the new campus location.

 If you are an applicant and are not currently enrolled, please contact your desired campus location and request that they update your campus location on your application.
 Note that this process cannot be completed by logging into your application and changing the campus location.